Jordan Bohannon: College career

 For much of his sophomore season, Bohannon played through plantar fasciitis in his right foot.
 On November 22, 2017, he scored a sophomore season-high 30 points, shooting 6-of-8 from three-point range, in a 95–85 win over UAB.
 He averaged 13.5 points, 5.4 assists and 2.2 rebounds, shooting 43 percent on three pointers, and was an honorable mention All-Big Ten selection by the media.
+A notable moment occurred on February 25, 2018, where after tying the school's record of 34 straight free throws made, he intentionally missed the 35th so as not to break the record of Chris Street, an Iowa alumnus who died in a car accident during his record streak.
+After the game he spoke with reporters and said, "That's not my record to have.
+That record deserves to stay in his name."

 On February 7, 2019, as a junior, he scored a season-high 25 points, including his team's final 11 points, in a 77–72 victory over Indiana.
 Three days later, Bohannon scored 11 points and made a game-winning three-pointer in an 80–79 win over Northwestern.
 On February 22, he scored 17 points and made three three-pointers in overtime to help defeat Indiana.
 In his junior season, Bohannon averaged 11.6 points, 3.4 assists and 2.4 rebounds per game, surpassing Jeff Horner as Iowa's all-time leader in three-pointers.
 He was selected to the third team All-Big Ten by the coaches and was named honorable mention All-Big Ten by the media.
 In May 2019, Bohannon underwent surgery on his right hip, which had been causing him pain since the beginning of his junior season.
 On December 16, after playing 10 games as a senior, he announced that he would undergo season-ending surgery for a left hip injury, which he first noticed about one month after his previous surgery, and would seek a medical redshirt to play another season.